informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Data-Submission-Key-Concepts.md

 experiment types for data submissions.
 Again, if you do not see your experiment type on the list, please [contact us](mailto:help@facebase.org) so that we can discuss the right terminology to add to FaceBase.

-## Data Types and Formats
+## Data Types and File Formats

-Most experiments will produce one or more of the following types of data.
-We list here the types and formats of data that our users prefer.
+Most studies will produce one or more of the following types of data.
+We list here the types and formats of data that we recognize.
 We are always open to discussing the inclusion of additional data types and formats, if they can be of value to craniofacial and dental research.
 We generally favor data formats that are either "open" (either as a standard or _de facto_) and for which free or widely used tools are available for using the data files.